I may not always bark. But when I do, it’s at absolutely nothing whatsoever.

 This cat is an asshole.
 She derives some sort of feline pleasure from occasionally tormenting our dog Petra … she will threaten her by not allowing her to pass by or walk through a door or she will latch on to the back of Petra’s neck or nip her ears.
 It’s not something I condone or allow, but I don’t always catch it before it happens.
 When it does happen … everyone, but everyone, knows.
 Because Petra screams at the top of her little Chihuahua lungs just as if someone were trying to murder her.
 Now you might say, of course she does!
 I would too!
 But the thing is, Shaylee doesn’t always actually make contact, and when she does, it’s not as horrific as it sounds.
 Shaylee’s intent is not to hurt so much as to amuse herself.
 Remember, I did say she was an asshole.

 This sibling intimidation hasn’t happened in a while and I can only assume that rather than the fulfillment of my hope for a peaceful, harmonious familial unit, it was instead simply because Shaylee was a little rattled after the move to the condo we now call home.
-(I will digress here a moment just to mention that unlike the noise dampening construction you might expect in privately owned condos, ours is more like your standard apartment building … we’re all well aware of what everyone else is doing at any point in time.)
+(I will digress here a moment just to mention that unlike the noise dampening construction you might expect in privately owned condos, ours is more like your standard apartment building … we’re all well aware of what everyone else in the building is doing at any point in time.)

 At any rate, round about midnight last night, I’m pretty sure the neighbors think I killed my dog.